 Here we have one theory that actually makes more sense than you may believe.
 A dog must be still and must wait until you are done with his bath.
 This can be intense and not something a dog likes.
 But, once you are done, he isn’t ‘’trapped’’ any more.
 He is free.
 He will want to show you how free and happy he is.
 That’s why he will start running around and doing all sorts of things.

 Add the fact that dogs will have a lot of energy after a bath and you can see why he or she will run and act like crazy for a long period of time.
-In other terms, you can mix energy with happiness and you can deduce how a dog will behave when both are present in serious amounts.
+In other words, you can mix energy with happiness and you can deduce how a dog will behave when both are present in serious amounts.

 4. To Dry Off Completely